In the penultimate lesson before Christmas, students will often pluck up the courage to ask “can we have a fun lesson next time?”

-Try incorporating a Christmas quiz activity into your lesson.
+Try incorporating a traditional Christmas “pub quiz” activity into your lesson.
 One round of questions might be Christmas-related, but the rest can be subject-specific.
 By using a self-marking online tool like Kahoot, you can also turn this fun quiz into a sneaky end-of-term summative assessment opportunity.
 And once you have knocked up a template for the questions, you can easily adapt it for as many classes as you teach.

-Consider the fact that, just like you, your students are coming to the end of a 15-week semester.
+Consider the fact that, just like you, your students are coming to the end of a 15-week term.
 They're going to be tired, a little impatient and their usual motivation to work hard may be dwindling.
 Try incorporating some simple rewards or extra elements of competition into the lesson to keep them motivated to complete the work set.
 For example, students could compete against each other in teams to complete a list of short tasks with a prize going to the winning team.

 - Christmas creativity